micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

   + Persona: data scientist
   + Value: data scientist
   + Outcome: dataset ready to be used
-- **exploratory data analysis**: analyse the data to understand how to use it
+- **exploratory data analysis**: analyze the data to understand how to use it
   + Persona: data scientist
   + Value: clarity about what to do with the data
   + Outcome: list of data science choices, data-driven report explaining the reason from the choices
 - **data modelling**: build a machine learning model
   + Persona: data engineer
   + Value: capability to deploy the data science work as a tool
-  + Outcome: production level code preparing and utilising the predictive model
+  + Outcome: production level code preparing and utilizing the predictive model

 Ultimately, the tool automatically runs the machine learning model and advising the end user about the action to take.